puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 main();
 ```

-The code above will now also get all of the pages associated with the table CLIENTS!
+The code above will now get all of the pages associated with the table CLIENTS!

 ### Getting our data